MattJones-Cloudticity/policies/README.md

 ## 1.6 Risk Management

 Cloudticity shall ensure that plans for security testing, training and monitoring activities are developed, implemented, maintained and reviewed for consistency within the Risk Management Program (0108.02d1Organizational.23).

+Cloudticity employs an information sharing mechanism to communicate security information, nonconformities, and lessons learned to senior management.
+(0128.05b2Organizational.126)

+Cloudticity security plans that meet applicable federal or leading practice requirements are developed for information systems, periodically reviewed, and communicated to relevant stakeholders.(0129.05b2Organizational.3)

+Cloudticity has an HR representative as a single point of contact for performing the screening process on applicants, assigns a risk designation to all positions and establishes criteria for the individuals filling the positions, and develops standard criteria for screening of all applicants.
+(0142.02b2Organizational.1234)

+Applicants are screened in accordance with applicable regional policies/procedures for health screening, drug screening, motor vehicle driving record (in accordance with job requirements), and criminal background checks.
+(0143.02b2Organizational.56)

+Cloudticity rescreens individuals periodically, consistent with the criticality/sensitivity rating of the position; revalidates the level of access (clearance) when an employee moves from one position to another; and, if there has been a long gap—at a minimum five years—between recruitment and the date of the employee starting, the organization repeats the screening process, or its key elements.
+(0144.02b2Organizational.79)

+Cloudticity considers applicable state and federal law with regard to information exchanged in the notification process with business partners, vendors, and other applicable third-parties.
+(0145.02b2Organizational.8)

+The terms and conditions of employment reflect Clouticity’s security policy, ensure that all workforce members who are given access to covered information sign a confidentiality or non-disclosure agreement prior to being given access to information assets, and advise workforce members of their responsibilities and rights and any actions that may be taken if they disregard the organization's security requirements; and that conditions relating to the security policy survive the completion of the employment in perpetuity.(0150.02c1Organizational.1)

 ## 1.7 Security Roles and Responsibilities